AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="verbs" ></a>
 ##9.3 Verbs

-The following are XAPI verbs that are specific to this specification.
+The following are xAPI verbs that are specific to this specification.

-AU’s must use the below verbs indicated as mandatory in other sections of this specification.
+AU’s MUST use the below verbs indicated as mandatory in other sections of this specification.

 AU’s may use additional verbs not listed in this specification.

-LMS system must record and provide reporting for all statements regardless of which verbs AU’s use in statement.
+LMS system MUST record and provide reporting for all statements regardless of which verbs AU’s use in statement.

 ###9.3.1 Launched